PublicationsReviewsPresentationsMemberships

 • Chapter 5.
 Serious Play: Sport, Games, and the Stoic Athlete

 • Chapter 6.
-Virtue’s Journeys with the Providential Tourist
+Virtue’s Journeys with the Providential Traveler

 • Chapter 7.
 Death as Change: Bugbear and Open Door Policy